 Scenographer & Visual Artist

-Taciser Sevinc is a scenographer and visual artist living in and working from Utrecht, The Netherlands since 2016.
-She has been working in Istanbul between 2000 and 2016.
+She is an independent professional on stage design, performance design and visual arts.
+She has been living in and working from Utrecht, The Netherlands since 2016.
+Before, she has been working in Istanbul between 2000 and 2016.

 Artistic Research and Kendo

 “As a scenographer and visual artist, I am highly inspired by the martial arts practice of Kendo (Japanese fencing) and its philosophy that is based on Zen Buddhism.
 Kendo suggests a lifelong pursue of the cultivation of the character in order to become a better person.
 As a result of that, to make the world a better place with peace, respect, responsibility and awareness… Practising Kendo is quite confronting and challenging.
 Particularly, on accepting fears, embracing failure, gaining perseverance, endurance and striving for continuous self-improvement.

 “I see this way of practising very similar to my artistic research practice.
 While Kendo is teaching me how to become a better person, the artistic research is teaching me how to become a better artist.
 One pushes me to discover my own character, the other, my artistic identity.
 Both are practice based.
 Therefore, I have to learn from experiences by doing, making, thinking, reading, writing, asking questions and reflecting on them.”